 Porcelain gallbladder refers to extensive calcium encrustation of the gallbladder wall.
-The term has been used to emphasise the blue discoloration and brittle consistency of the gallbladder wall at surgery.
-Often an incidental finding on multiple different modalities, CT can be used to confirm the condition with a high degree of accuracy.
+The term has been used to emphasize the blue discolouration and brittle consistency of the gallbladder wall at surgery but is often an incidental finding on multiple different imaging modalities.

 Patients are usually asymptomatic, and porcelain gallbladder is found incidentally on plain abdominal radiographs, sonograms, or CT images.

 Plain radiograph and CT

 The appearance of porcelain gallbladder on both radiography and CT are pathognomonic, demonstrating a thin layer of mineralisation outlining the gallbladder wall.

 Because of MRI's inferior ability to detect calcification, relative to CT, it does not play a significant role in imaging the condition.